yoonsungkim87/osisoft_pi_system/README.md

 - Anaconda v4.2.9

 # Main function *getting data from PI Server*
 Before you commit code, you need to specify server address and tag name.
-If you are not using Django framework, we should not do CoInitialize() / CoUninitialize().
+If you are not using Django framework, do not commit CoInitialize() / CoUninitialize().
 ```{.python}
 import pythoncom
 import win32com.client as win32